OMAR-AHMED-SAAD/Water-Sort-Puzzle-Search-Based-Solver/README.md

 - **Breadth-First Search (BFS)** and **Uniform Cost Search (UCS)** both consume the highest amounts of memory and expand a large number of nodes, making them resource-intensive.
 Despite their optimality and completeness, they may not be the best choice for larger or more complex problems where memory is limited.

 - **Depth-First Search (DFS)** is the most memory-efficient, but its lack of optimality and completeness, combined with high CPU utilization, makes it less desirable for ensuring optimal solutions.
-It explores fewer nodes, but the paths it takes can be suboptimal and very deep.
-Tracking repeated states prevents DFS from revisiting the same states and getting stuck in infinite loops.
+Tracking repeated states prevents DFS from revisiting the same states, thus avoiding infinite loops and making it effectively **complete** for this problem.

 - **Iterative Deepening (ID)** balances the advantages of BFS and DFS.
 It maintains optimality and completeness while consuming less memory than BFS and UCS.
 However, it still expands a large number of nodes, making it less CPU-efficient than DFS.

 - **Greedy Searches (GR1 and GR2)** are fast and resource-efficient, consuming the least memory and expanding the fewest nodes.
-However, their lack of optimality and completeness limits their reliability, as they may miss better solutions.
-The tracking of repeated states prevents them from revisiting redundant states.
+However, their lack of optimality and completeness limits their reliability.
+In this specific problem, tracking repeated states ensures that they avoid getting stuck in loops, so they can be considered **complete**.

 - **A* Searches (AS1 and AS2)** provide a balance between optimality, completeness, and resource efficiency.
 While they use more memory than the greedy approaches, they offer a significant improvement in finding the most optimal solution while expanding fewer nodes than BFS or UCS. **A* Search 1** tends to use less memory and CPU than **A* Search 2**, making it slightly more efficient overall.